 Over the next 30 years, with constant fluidity among the Board of Directors, Directors/CEO's, and staff, one thing has remained the same: a constant loyalty to serving our community.

-To serve as a positive catalyst for our community by providing quality programs that promote lifelong personal growth for all.
-We aim to glorify God by being faithful stewards of everything that has is entrusted to us and help people love and remember their experience in Sparta.
+To lead as a positive catalyst for our community by providing quality services that promote lifelong growth for all.

 Strengthening our community is our cause.
 We exist to create value for our community.
 Values come alive through service in 3 areas: